navikt/deployment-cli/README.md

 # deployment-cli
 A command line utility for deploying applications to the Nais platform.
+It is a companion tool for https://github.com/navikt/deployment

-The primary use case is in the deploy step of a build- and deploy pipeline implemented in a as-a-service product such as Circle CI og Travis CI.
-Its a companion tool for https://github.com/navikt/deployment It is supposed to be a human-friendly and standardized alternative to bash-scripting with the curl command etc.
+The use case is in the deploy step of a build & deploy pipeline implemented in an as-a-service product such as Circle CI og Travis CI.
+It is supposed to be a human-friendly and standardized alternative to do-it-yourself bash scripting with the curl command etc.

-Deployment to the Nais Kubernetes is done by creating Github Deployments via the Github API, and the build- and deploy pipeline process will typically authenticate itself by use of a Github App.
+Application program code is assumed to reside in Github.
+Deployment to the Nais Kubernetes clusters is done by creating Github Deployments via the Github API.
+The build & deploy pipeline process will typically authenticate itself to the Github API by use of a [Github App](https://lab.github.com/githubtraining/getting-started-with-github-apps).
 This CLI helps with that by hiding some stuff from the user.

-This CLI provides templating of Kubernetes resources, i.e. configuration of the configuration file nais.yaml.
-Currently it only supports Kubernetes resource files in the YAML format and properties/config files in the JASON format.
+This CLI provides templating of Kubernetes resources, i.e. it lets you configure the configuration file 'nais.yaml'.
+Currently it only supports Kubernetes resource files in the YAML format and properties/config/variable files in the JSON format.
 This will be improved on in the future.

 ## General usage
 To see a list of usable commands you can start with using `deployment-cli --help`.